 The percentage of projects completed without environmental violation shows a relatively level trend line for the past five years.
 For 2009, 96.5 percent of projects were completed without any environmental violations.
-There was a decrease in NOVs in 2009 compared to 2008.
-For the first three quarters of 2010 MoDOT has received five NOVs and nine LOWs.
+There was a decrease in NOVs in 2009 compared to 2008, but an increase in LOWs.
+MoDOT has received one NOV and five LOWs in the first two quarters of 2010.

 - First Quarter 2010 MoDOT received two LOWs.
 One was for exceeding effluent limitations at a welcome center and the other was for an unsatisfactory underground storage tank inspection. - Second Quarter 2010 MoDOT received one NOV and three LOWs.
-The NOV was for failure to submit notification prior to the demolition of a bridge over I-55.
+The NOV was for failure to submit a demolition notification prior to the demolition of a bridge over I-55.
 One LOW was for a preliminary finding related to possible erosion control violations along Route 54.
 Two LOWs were for effluent limitations at a welcome center.
-MoDNR has modified the welcome center operating permit for a three-year period where no LOWs or NOVs will be issued to allow MoDOT to make operational changes and perfect plant performance. - Third Quarter 2010 MoDOT received four NOVs and four LOWs.
-The NOVs were for excessive dust/particulate matter during a bridge repair in St. Louis, erosion control violations on the Hwy 60 & 65 interchange in Springfield, Hwy 67 in Madison County, and the Highway 54 Expressway near Osage Beach.
-The LOWs were for effluent limitations at a welcome center, SPCC violations at a maintenance facility, failure to respond to an underground storage tank violation and erosion control violations at a construction site.
+MoDNR has modified MoDOT's welcome center operating permit for a three-year period where no LOWs or NOVs will be issued to allow us to make operational changes and perfect plant performance.